javierdemartin/neural-bikes/README.md

 Start off analyzing the usage patterns during the days.
 If you use a bike sharing service you have a mental model of the busiest and quietest stations.
 To understand more deeply every neighbourhood and the possible variations in the city I classified the stations.
 This script produces a classification of the stations in categories depending of the behaviour.

-A separate analysis for the city of Bilbao can be found [here](https://javierdemart.in/cluster).
+To read a more detailed analysis of the clustering of stations in Bilbao head [here](https://javierdemart.in/cluster).

 ### Training